JCPedroza/PyTone/README.md

-cands
+PyTone
 =====

-Chords and Scales project in Python
+PyTone

 ====

-Framework for musical notation processing and interpretation.
+Framework for music development and study.